jbreckmckye/jbreckmckye.github.io/source/_posts/TypeScript-accessing-members-of-a-union-type.md

 }
 ```

-But we want to type the `sendEvent` function better so that
+We want to type the `sendEvent` function better so that

 - the "kind" is a correct event kind
 - the "data" is the *right* data for the *kind* of event

 Of course, in reality the simplest solution would just be to take an `event` of type `Events`, which would force the caller to pass a consistently formatted object.
-For the sake of example, though, let's say this is our preferred design for `sendEvent`.
+But let's ignore that for the sake of our example.

 ## Our first attempt

-Typing the kind string is easy
+Typing the `kind` string is easy

 ```typescript
 function sendEvent (kind: Events['kind'], data: any) {}
 ```

-What about data?
-Well, I could type it the same way as my `kind`
+What about `data`?
+Well, I could type it the same way as `kind`

 ```typescript
 function sendEvent (kind: Events['kind'], data: Events['data']) {}
 ```

-But now I have a problem!
+But now I have a problem.
 My `kind` and my `data` can mismatch:

 ```typescript
 sendEvent('error', 'a string, not an Error'); // no type errors!
 ```

-This is no good.
-What we want is to ensure that both `kind` and `data` use the same 'branch' of the union.
+This is no good!
+What we want is to ensure that both `kind` and `data` use the same 'branch' of the `Events` union, i.e. refer to the same event.

 ## An idea

 So here's the trick.
-What I need to do is create a type mapping that uses a type condition.
+What I need to do is create a type mapping that uses a conditional type - i.e. `Foo extends Bar ?
+Baz : Bam`

 Any type condition will do, even a check to `extends any`:

 ```typescript
 type NarrowByKind <Kind, Items extends { kind: string }> = Items extends any